IMartinMenendez/FinalProject/README.md

 ##  🚀&nbsp; Installation and Documentation

 Please note, this project has 4 Microservices and an Edge connecting all of them.
-You will need tot have all up and running with Eureka to make this project work.
+You will need to have all up and running with Eureka to make this project work.
 You will need to clone the project or download it as a zip from the [Final Project Repository](https://github.com/IMartinMenendez/FinalProject.git).
 Also, you will need to clone the front end repository to visualize the web.
 Do it on [Final Project Front End Repository](https://github.com/IMartinMenendez/FinalProjectFront.git)
 After that, you will need to replicate the database.
 You can find the database structure Table.SQL file named [SQL Structure](https://github.com/IMartinMenendez/FinalProject/blob/master/sql.sql).
-Just copy and create them.
+Just copy and create them and insert the data is also included in the same file.
 Also, you will need to set up the project and link it with the database.
 Please add the details on application.properties under the folder resources.
 This set up will be very similar to this: